 We are predictable people.

 As tasty as this fried veggie concoction is, when I make it at home, I try to make it healthier.
 This Baked Eggplant Parmesan has less grease, and lets the eggplant shine through.

 Baked Eggplant Parmesan

-- 1 large eggplant, peeled and thinly sliced (peeling recommended but optional)
+- 1 large eggplant, peeled + thinly sliced

 - 1 egg, beaten

 - 1 cup breadcrumbs (or more if needed)

 - 4 oz freshly grated Parmesan cheese, divided